 - Insulation and soundproofing: a few hundred dollars.

-Cost of building a man cave in your home
+Cost of building a man cave in your home – room conversion

 Turning a room within your home into a man cave is cheaper than all the other options because a room in your home will already be a livable space.
 All you need to do is add decor and man cave toys.

-The biggest expense will be the decor and furniture as you can get paint fairly cheaply.
+The biggest expense will be the décor and furniture as you can get paint fairly cheaply.

 Bare in mind that the cost of a room conversion must also be added onto the costs associated with a garage or outbuilding conversions.

-How to keep costs down
+7 Tips to keep man cave costs down

 To keep costs low you must preplan your man cave building strategy.
 The most important thing is to make a budget and stick to it.